mirego/debug-panel/README.md

 `Repository value: Overridden value`<br><br>
 if `Overridden value` has been input inside the generated text field.

+<a name="architecture"></a>
+## Architecture

+The generated use case and repository implementations have the `open` modifier, which means you can extend them to add more functionalities if you need.<br>
+If your project has a dependency injection library like [Koin](https://insert-koin.io/) and you have your own extended classes, you can annotate them with either `@Factory` or `@Single`.<br>
+If you don't need to override these classes, you can just put the generated ones manually in the dependencies injection modules.

+<a name="license"></a>
 ## License

 Debug Panel is © 2013-2023 [Mirego](https://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
 See the [`LICENSE.md`](./LICENSE.md) file.

+<a name="about-mirego"></a>
 ## About Mirego

 [Mirego](https://www.mirego.com) is a team of passionate people who believe that work is a place where you can innovate and have fun.
 We’re a team of [talented people](https://life.mirego.com) who imagine and build beautiful Web and mobile applications.
 We come together to share ideas and [change the world](http://www.mirego.org).